Pgalli31/Detecting-and-Analyzing-Emotional-Distress-Signals-in-Social-Media-Text-Data/README.md

 Generate TF-IDF scores and display terms with highest TF-IDF scores along with the post they appear in

 **Inputs:**
-- Lemmatized tokens from preprocessing
+- Cleaned text (`clean_post`)

 **What it does:**
+- Filters out posts containing less than 5 terms
 - Constructs document–term matrices
-- Fits an LDA topic model
-- Extracts and interprets dominant topics
-- Assigns topic probabilities to documents
+- Constructs dataframe consisting of post index, term, and TF-IDF score
+- Filters dataframe to TF-IDF scores less than 0.990

 **Outputs:**
-- Topic–word distributions
-- Document-level topic probabilities
-- Topic interpretation tables
+- Returns top 5 terms with highest TF-IDF score along with post index and post text

 ---

-### 5. `05_logistic_regression.ipynb`
+### 5. `log_regression_1.ipynb` / `log_regression_2.ipynb`
 **Purpose:**
-Builds and evaluates a classification model to identify mental-health-related posts.
+Builds and evaluates a logistic regression model to determine the top indicators of high negative affect and non-negative affec.

 **Inputs:**
-- TF-IDF features
+- TF-IDF terms as X variable
-- Sentiment scores
-- Topic probabilities
-- Target labels (if applicable)
+- Affect label 0 or 1 as Y variable

 **What it does:**
-- Combines linguistic and semantic features
 - Trains a logistic regression classifier
 - Evaluates performance using accuracy, ROC-AUC, and confusion matrices
-- Interprets model coefficients to identify predictive terms
+- Interprets model coefficients to identify top indicators

 **Outputs:**
 - Trained classification model
-- Evaluation metrics and figures
+- Evaluation metrics
-- Interpretable feature importance results
+- Interpretable indicator results